simplex-chat/simplex-chat/edge-messaging.md

 - [MITM attack][1].
 Any mechanism of the key exchange via the same network is prone to this type of attack when the public keys of the participants are substituted with the public keys of the attacker intercepting communication.
 While some solutions have been proposed that complicate MITM attack (social millionaire, OTR), if the attacker understands the protocol and has intercepted and can substitute all information exchanged between the participants, it is still possible to substitute encryption keys.
 It means that the existing [E2EE][2] implementations in messaging protocols and platforms can be compromised by the attacked who either compromised the server or communication channel.

-## Graph-messaging protocol abstract
+## Edge-messaging protocol abstract

-The proposed "graph-messaging protocol" removes the need for participants' identities and provides [E2EE][2] without the possibility of [MITM attack][1] attack under one assumption: participants have an existing alternative communication channel that they trust and can use to pass one small binary message to initiate the connection (out-of-band message).
+The proposed "edge-messaging protocol" removes the need for participants' identities and provides [E2EE][2] without the possibility of [MITM attack][1] attack under one assumption: participants have an existing alternative communication channel that they trust and can use to pass one small binary message to initiate the connection (out-of-band message).

 The out-of band message is sent via some trusted alternative channel by the connection recipient to the connection sender.
 This message is used to share the encryption (a.k.a. "public") key and connection URI requried to establish a unidirectional connection:
 - the sender of the connection (who received out-of-band message) will use it to send messages to the server using connection URI, signing the message by sender key.
 - the recepient of the connection (who created the connection and who sent out-of-band message) will use it to retrieve messages from the server, signing the requests by the recepient key.
 - participant identities are not shared with the server, as completely new keys and connection URI are used for each connection.

 This unidirectional connection ("graph edge") is the main building block of the network that is used to build application level primitives (in graph-chat protocol) that are only known to system participants in their client applications (graph vertices) - user profiles, contacts, conversations, groups and broadcasts.
 At the same time, system servers are only aware of the low-level unidirectional connections (graph edges).
 In this way a high level of privacy and security of the conversations is provided.
-Application level chat primitives defined in graph-chat protocol are not in scope of this graph-messaging protocol.
+Application level chat primitives defined in graph-chat protocol are not in scope of this edge-messaging protocol.

 This approach is based on the concepts of [unidirectional networks][4] that are used for applications with high level of information security.

-Defining the approach to out-of-band message passing is out of scope of this graph-messaging protocol.
+Defining the approach to out-of-band message passing is out of scope of this edge-messaging protocol.
 For practical purposes, and from the graph-chat client application point of view, various solutions can be used, e.g. one of the versions or the analogues of [QR code][3] (or their sequence) that is read via the camera, either directly from the chat participant's device or via the video call.
-Although a video call still allows for a highly sophisticated MITM attack, it requires that in addition to compromising graph-messaging connection to intercept messages, the attacker also identifies and compromises the video connection in another channel and substitutes the video in real time - it seems extremely unlikely.
+Although a video call still allows for a highly sophisticated MITM attack, it requires that in addition to compromising edge-messaging connection to intercept messages, the attacker also identifies and compromises the video connection in another channel and substitutes the video in real time - it seems extremely unlikely.

-## How Alice and Bob use graph-messaging protocol
+## How Alice and Bob use edge-messaging protocol

 Alice (recipient) wants to receive the messages from Bob (sender).

 To do it Alice and Bob follow these steps:

 1. Alice creates the connection on the server:
-   1. she decides which graph-messaging server to use (can be the same or different server that Alice uses for other connections).
+   1. she decides which edge-messaging server to use (can be the same or different server that Alice uses for other connections).
    2. she decides which assymetric encryption algorithm Bob should use to encrypt messages.
    3. she generates a new random public/private key pair (encryption key - `EK`) that she did not use before for Bob to encrypt the messages.
    4. she generates another new random public/private key pair (recepient key - `RK`) that she did not use before for her to sign requests to retrieve the messages from the server.
-   5. she generates a unique connection ID (`CID`) - generic graph-messaging protocol only requires that:
+   5. she generates a unique connection ID (`CID`) - generic edge-messaging protocol only requires that:
       - it is generated by the client (it cannot be generated by the server).
       - it is unique on the server.
       - it should be different from all "public" keys.